thirdtruck/sweet-turnips/JOURNAL.md

 # 10May2020

 Time to make `bitter-turnips` an example and `sweet-turnips` the main module!
 Well, that was super easy!
 Time to make _another_ game using this library, then.

+**Damn!** Two hours or so later and I have a proof of concept for a shmup (shoot'em up)!
+Simulated scrolling and player ship movement already!
+Feeling high hopes for this proto-game approach.